Data-drone/dl_toolkit/README.md

 # Docker Rapids

-This adds in the Nvidia RAPIDS ai libraries
+This adds in the Nvidia RAPIDS.ai libraries 0.18 with dask dashboard for jupyter 3.0
-- Discontinued for now issues with conda configs and solver issues and Nvidia's official one works okay now

 ## TODO

 Make the base image an arg?